Grey family: 14th century

 John de Grey, 1st Baron Grey de Rotherfield (c.
 1300–1359) is listed in the Bruges Garter Book as a founding knight of the Most Noble Order of the Garter and a companion of Edward the Black Prince.
 He was Lord Steward of the Royal Household of King Edward III.

 16th century

 Lady Jane Grey (c.
 1537–1554) "the Nine Days' Queen" was the daughter of Henry Grey, 1st Duke of Suffolk and Queen of England and Ireland.
 Lady Jane was the great-granddaughter of King Henry VII through his daughter Mary Tudor, Queen of France.
-Due to this and her avowed Protestantism, King Edward VI nominated Lady Jane as his successor to the Crown.
-She thus became de facto Queen of England and Ireland on 10 July 1553, until her deposition on 19 July 1553 by Mary I of England.
+Due to this and her avowed Protestantism, King Edward VI nominated Lady Jane as his successor to the Crown, and she became Queen of England and Ireland on 10 July 1553, until her deposition on 19 July 1553 by Mary I of England.
+In February 1554, both she and her father were executed for treason.

 19th century

 Charles Grey, 2nd Earl Grey (c.
 1764–1845) was the son of Charles Grey, 1st Earl Grey and Prime Minister of the United Kingdom.
 Lord Grey's government enacted the abolition of slavery in the British Empire by initiating the mass purchase of slaves from their owners in 1833.
 He had previously resigned as foreign secretary in 1807 to protest the King's uncompromising rejection of Catholic Emancipation.
 He is the namesake of Earl Grey tea.